pippim/pippim.github.io/about.md

 **[WinEnuuchs2Unix's profile](https://askubuntu.com/users/307523/wineunuuchs2unix)**
 in Ask Ubuntu you will see the image on the right.

-At the time the "WinEunuuchs2Unix" name was create the intention basically meant abaondoning MicroSoft Windows for the open-source world of Linux (Unix).
+At the time the "WinEunuuchs2Unix" name was created, the intention was to signal abaondoning MicroSoft Windows for the open-source world of Linux (Unix).
 That said, Windows is undeniably the go-to platform for Governements, Corporations and most individuals in the world.
 No doubt most people who actually make money in the